Trianglium/ouranimals/README.md

 # OurAnimals
 Animal Image Library specializing in bear, dog, fox and otter pics.
-OurAnimals is intended to be a RESTful API built with Node.Js
+OurAnimals is intended to be a RESTful API built with the MERN Stack